rails/sprockets/README.markdown

 1. `gem install --remote sprockets`

-2. `cd my_rails_application/vendor/plugins`

-3. `git clone git://github.com/sstephenson/sprockets-rails.git`

-4. `ruby sprockets-rails/install.rb`
+2. `script/plugin install git://github.com/sstephenson/sprockets-rails.git`

-5. You now have `app/javascripts/` and `vendor/sprockets/` directories in your application, as well as a `config/sprockets.yml` file.
+   You now have `app/javascripts/` and `vendor/sprockets/` directories in your application, as well as a `config/sprockets.yml` file.

-6. Edit your `config/routes.rb` file to add routes for `SprocketsController`:
+3. Edit your `config/routes.rb` file to add routes for `SprocketsController`:

         ActionController::Routing::Routes.draw do |map|
           # Add the following line: